KristianDsmith/wave-project-1-official/README.md

 **Retreat page**

-- This page explains the diffrent opetioans availble at the retreat with Surfing, Yoga and mediatation.
+- This page explains the diffrent options available at the retreat with surfing, yoga and mediatation.
-- It starts with a full widt scrolling image of a girl surfing at sunset.
+- It starts with a full width scrolling image of a girl surfing at sunset.
 - With Text over lay explaining the page.

 ![retreat hero image](/assets/images/retreat-hero-image.png)

-- Bellow are the diffrent sections of Surfing, Yoga and meditation.
+- Bellow are the different sections of surfing, yoga and meditation.
-- Exlplaining the deffrent levels beginner, intremediate and advamce options.
+- Exlplaining the different levels beginner, intremediate and advance options.
-- Dail schedule added to see how each day would look like for the guests.
+- Daily schedule added to see how each day would look like for the guests.

 ![retreat info](/assets/images/retreat-info.png)